How to Get a Certified Self-Containment Certificate

 A qualified self-containment testing officer is a member of an issuing authority and can inspect vehicles for self-containment warrants.
 For a vehicle being tested for self-containment for the first time, it will need to be inspected by two testing officers, unless a testing officer has inspected more than 20 vehicles and tested at least 10 vehicles per year, then the vehicle can be inspected once by that officer.

-All Points Camping charge NZ$30 for the issuing of the certificate to non-members of their organisation, or NZ$10 for members.
-An inspection with one of their testing officers is an additional fee with prices determined by your chose testing officer.
-Alternatively, the NZMCA charges its valid members variable inspection fee (dependent on the inspector’s travel time and distance) for the inspection itself and the certificate on top of their membership fee.
+NZ Lifestyle Camping charge NZ$45 (at time of writing) for the issuing of the certificate to non-members of their organisation, or NZ$20 for All Points Camping members.
+An inspection with one of their testing officers is an additional fee with prices determined by your chosen testing officer.
+Alternatively, the NZMCA charges its valid members variable inspection fees (dependent on the inspector’s travel time and distance) for the inspection itself and the certificate on top of their membership fee.
 Registered plumbers, gasfitters or drainlayers have their own inspection and issuing fees.

 Once your vehicle has been inspected and approved as meeting the NZS 5465:2001 standard, then you should be issued a self-containment certificate and warrant of compliance.